This is a true story of a man who traveled back in time 100 years ago during a near-death experience.

 Furthermore, he even wondered that he temporarily lost his mind.

 However, his rigorous research effort has revealed solid evidence showing that the near-death experience is the reality, not a dream or illusion.

 Time Gets Warped During the Near-Death Experience

-He found out later that it lasted less than 30 minutes.
+Actually, the cardiopulmonary arrest lasted less than 30 minutes.

 Furthermore, Kiuchi felt like his head was going to explode from information overload.

 Because of that, he could not recall most of his memories during the near-death experience for a long while after he came back to life.